LLNL/LaSDI/README.md

 If the generated data already fits within this regime, then do not modify the snapshots when training the network.

 ### Applying LaSDI:

+The LaSDI class is documented with inputs, outputs and general instructions.
+Various *kwargs* can be passed through to adjust the learning process.
+In general:

+1. LaSDI(
+    Inputs:
+       encoder: either neural network (with pytorch) or matrix (LS-ROM)
+       decoder: either neural network (with pytorch) or matrix (LS-ROM)
+       NN: Boolean on whether a nerual network is used
+       device: device NN is on.
+Default 'cpu', use 'cuda' if necessary
+       Local: Boolean.
+Determines Local or Global DI *(still in progress)* *Coef_interp: Boolean.
+Determines method of Local DI*
+       nearest_neigh: Number of nearest neigh in Local DI )

+2. LaSDI.train_dynamics(
+        Inputs:
+           ls_trajs: latent-space trajectories in a list of arrays formatted as [time, space] *Currently working on implementation to generate ls_trajectories within the method*
+           training_values: list/array of corresponding parameter values to above
+           dt: time-step used in FOM
+           normal: normalization constant.
+Default as 1, set 'max' to normalize all values to between -1 and 1
+           LS_vis: Boolean to visulaize a trajectory and discovered dynamics in the latent-space.
+Default True

+           PySINDy parameters:
+              degree: degree of desired polynomial.
+Default 1
+              include_interactions: Boolean include cross terms for degree >1.
+Default False )

+3. LaSDI.generate_FOM(
+        Inputs:
+            pred_IC: Initial condition of the desired simulation
+            pred_value: Associated parameter values
+            t: time stamps corresponding to training FOMs )

 First Pass: Try to fit either degree = 1 or degree = 2 (with "include_interactions = FALSE then = True").
 Visually verify the fit and through MSE in latent-space.